-There was music everywhere.
+There was music everywhere at the 67th Annual Urbanna Oyster Festival.
 Food and drink abounded.
 Two parades.
 A feeling of small-town America comforted those who remembered, and perhaps longed for, simpler times.

 On crisp days with warm sun and cool shade they ambled past historic buildings, on streets decorated by autumn’s leaves, looking for their next “Oh Yeah” moment.
 Chris Ligon of Chesterfield found his at the Middlesex County Kiwanis Club oyster tent.
 Asked if the oysters were worth the wait, “Oh yeah,” was his answer.